randalrausch/disruptwell/README.md

       - Air B&B.  transportation.
       - Cars.. expensive assets, that spend most of the day parked.

-- Tempered by a new economic model
-  - instead of growth at all costs, maximize human well being
-  -

 More productive use of assets/resources